Cleod9/elevatorjs/Readme.md

 engine.start();
 ```

 You can explore the source code to see how to initialize the individual Floors, People, and Elevators.
-But please note this project is mainly designed for demonstration purposes, so there is little configuration required.
+But please note this project is mainly designed for demonstration purposes, so there is limited configuration.

 ## To Perform a Build ##